makrai/notes/zhang1912-pegasus-summ.md

 ## 6.2 Larger Model Results 6

-* larger hidden size (H : 768 → 1024, F : 3072 → 4096, A : 12 → 16), number of
+* larger hidden size (H: 768 → 1024, F: 3072 → 4096, A: 12 → 16), number of
-  layers (L : 12 → 16) and traversed much more data, due to larger batch size (B : 256 → 8192, same number of pre-training steps, 500k)
+  layers (L: 12 → 16) and traversed much more data, due to larger batch size (B: 256 → 8192, same number of pre-training steps, 500k)
 * We adopted the best practices found in the PEGASUS BASE ablation studies using
   * GSG (Ind-Orig) pre-training objective without MLM and Unigram vocabulary size of 96k.
 In total, PEGASUS LARGE had 568M parameters
 * To encourage the model to copy